fletchto99/advent-of-code/README.md

 ### Charity Update 2

 Near the end of December I ended up being much busier than expected.
 I haven't had time to finish the challenges so I've donated another [$50](https://i.fletchto99.com/aafe768a.png) towards the GitHub fund.
 Once again, GitHub generously matched the donation.
+Thanks for the fun during advent of code!
+Although I wasn't able to finish in the 25 days I did truly enjoy the challenges.
+I plan to complete the rest of the challenges over the next while!
+See you next year!

 ## Solutions